 If you want to immerse yourself in the colorful candy world fully, the hotel offers a swanky option to dine inside the gingerbread house.
 The private dining room is available to rent for groups of up to 8 people, and in years past, it hasn’t come cheap.
-Guests can book the candy house for a $300 rental fee covering 2 hours.
-There is a $1,200 minimum required for food and beverage, plus tax and gratuity.
-If you want to dine in sugary style, you’ve gotta pull out the big bucks!
+Guests can book the candy house for a $300 rental fee covering 2 hours, and a $1,200 minimum is required for food and beverage, plus tax and gratuity.

-For those of us who can’t commit to a swanky gingerbread tea, the house is on display for public viewing within the Fairmont Hotel’s lobby.
+For those of us who can’t commit to a luxe gingerbread experience, the house is on display for public viewing within the Fairmont Hotel’s lobby.
 The hotel will be decked out with its classic large-scale Christmas tree and holiday train, perfect for getting you in the holiday spirit.

 Find the Fairmont Hotel at 950 Mason Street in San Francisco.